GoogleChrome/web.dev/src/site/content/en/blog/user-preference-media-features-headers/index.md

 {% Aside %} While the
-[User Preference Media Features Client Hints Headers](https://wicg.github.io/user-preference-media-features-headers/) proposal defines a set of new client hints, Chromium for now only supports `Sec-CH-Prefers-Color-Scheme`. {% endAside %}
+[User Preference Media Features Client Hints Headers](https://wicg.github.io/user-preference-media-features-headers/) proposal defines a set of client hints, Chromium for now only supports `Sec-CH-Prefers-Color-Scheme`. {% endAside %}

 The list of the client hints is modeled after the